 In this article

-Contact lenses are actually one of the causes of dry eye.
-They can also make the symptoms worse for people who already have dry eyes.
+Contact lenses can actually be one of the causes of dry eye.
+They can also worsen symptoms for people with dry eyes.

 Fortunately, contact lens technology has advanced significantly in recent years.
 Wearing contacts is now a viable option for most patients that suffer from dry eye.